Kushagra077/Barcode-QR-and-Vehicle-Detection-using-YOLO/README.md

-# Barcode-QR-and-Vehicle-Detection-using-YOLO
+# Barcode, QR, and Vehicle Detection using YOLOv8

-This project implements a web application for detecting barcodes, QR codes, and vehicles in images using YOLO models.
+This project implements a web application for detecting barcodes, QR codes, and vehicles in images using YOLOv8 models.
 The models have been trained separately using the Ultralytics YOLO framework.

 ## Models

-- **Vehicle Detection (YOLO):** Trained on a dataset for top-view vehicle detection.
+- **Vehicle Detection (YOLOv8):** Trained on a dataset for top-view vehicle detection.
-- **Barcode-QR Detection (YOLO):** Trained on a dataset for detecting barcodes and QR codes.
+- **Barcode-QR Detection (YOLOv8):** Trained on a dataset for detecting barcodes and QR codes.

 ## Features